The Largest and Most Historic Railroads in the US

 Here is an overview of exemplary and historically significant railroads which may be of inspiration.

-The Great Northern Railway from Minnesota to Washington
+The Great Northern Railway – Minnesota to Washington

 A symbol of the success of Libertarianism in America, James J. Hill famously built this railroad (supposedly) without financial support from the federal government.
 Hill, an already established Minnesotan coal and freight merchant, and three associates bought the decaying St Paul & Pacific railroad and turned it into The Great Northern Railway.
-If the railroads in America were in its veins, the Great Northern Railway was one of the main arteries.
+If the railroads in America were in its veins, the Great Northern Railway was one of the historic railroads in the US.

 Although this railroad was used by the confederates during the Civil War, it went on to be used for almost 80 years after it ended.
 As it was attacked often during the Civil War it had to go through extensive rebuilding, and in 1940 it was merged with the Gulf, Mobile and Northern Railroad to become the Gulf, Mobile and Ohio Railroad.